kodtodya/camel-spring-boot-examples/amq-fuse-demo/README.md

-# Spring-Boot Camel QuickStart
+# Spring-Boot Camel with Embedded ActiveMQ

 This example demonstrates how you can use Apache Camel with Spring Boot in Java DSL with embedded ActiveMQ.

-This example uses Spring Boot to configure a little application that includes a Camel route that read files and send over to activemq and again consuming from ActiveMQ and writing to Fil based on conditions.
+This example uses Spring Boot to configure a little application that includes a Camel route that read files and send over to activemq and again consuming from ActiveMQ and writing to File based on conditions.

 ### Building